NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBAB(A)
     - Follow up does not last as long
     - Changed to match others
+- 5A
-- 5A has no charges but releases the charged projectile
+    - Has no charges but releases the charged projectile
+    - Grabbable the entire move
 - 2B has sweep added with less lift
 - 2BB(B)
     - Has more lift